MechMicroMan/DefDAP/docs/README.md

 Compiling documentation
 =========================

-Then, autogenerate the API documentation by running the following command from the docs folder:

-`make buildapi`

-To clean the build folder and start fresh:

-`make clean`

-Then to recompile the html documentation, use the following command from the docs folder:

-`make html`

-TODO: Once a commit is made to the master branch the docs folder is mirrored to mechmicroman.github.io/defdap, providing an online version of the documentation.
+Once a commit is made to the master branch the documentation is automatically built to https://defdap.readthedocs.io/defdap, providing an online version of the documentation.

+To manually build the documentation to your local machine, run the following command from the docs folder:

+`make docs`

+This will autogenerate the API documentation from docstrings, clean the build folder and recompile the html documentation to /build/html.